 The Arboretum.
-The Arboretum at Arizona State University is a flourishing oasis of plants from around the world.
-This virtual outdoor classroom includes 329 species/varieties of trees and other woody ornamental and herbaceous plants from diverse geographic regions as well as the Sonoran Desert.
-It contains one of the best collections of palms and conifers in the desert Southwest and a growing collection of native Southwestern plants.
-The Arboretum's date palm collection has received international recognition.
+The Arboretum at Arizona State University is the entire 722-acre main campus.
+The Arboretum is home to a flourishing oasis of plants from around the world.
+This virtual outdoor classroom includes more than 300 species of trees and other woody ornamental and herbaceous plants from diverse geographic regions as well as the Sonoran Desert.
+The Arboretum contains one of the best collections of palms and conifers in the desert Southwest and a growing collection of native Southwestern plants.
+The Arboretum's date palm collection has received international recognition by the American Association of Botanical Gardens and Arboreta North American Plant Collection Consortium.

-The Arboretum began with Arthur J. Matthews.
-By the time Matthews' 30-year presidency was finished, nearly 1,500 trees of 57 varieties and more than 5,700 feet of hedges were planted.
+The Arboretum's collection began with Arthur J. Matthews.
+By the time Matthews' 30-year presidency was finished, nearly 1,500 trees of 57 species and more than 5,700 feet of hedges were planted.
 One of his most enduring landscape projects was the planting of Mexican Fan Palms along Palm Walk in 1916, which extends from University Drive south to the Student Recreation Complex.
+Today the Arboreturn has expanded its collection to include nearly 4,000 trees of 164 species/varieties.